Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20221011-developer-productivity/lesson.md

 ### Which IDE should I use?

 There are many IDEs or IDE-like text editors out there.
-Some are language-specific (think [IntelliJ](https://www.jetbrains.com/idea/) for Java).
+Some are language-specific (think [RStudio](https://www.rstudio.com/) for R).
 Some are generic like [Sublime Text](https://www.sublimehq.com/).
 Up until very recently, I've exclusively used Sublime Text and still love it for light-weight programming.

-But at Arcadia Science, we'll be using [Visual Studio Code](https://code.visualstudio.com/) (aka VS Code).
+Today we'll cover [Visual Studio Code](https://code.visualstudio.com/) (aka VS Code).
 There are couple reasons for this:

 - It has a tight-integration with git and Github.
 - It has a rich marketplace of free extensions, enabling you to configure your IDE to your heart's content.
 - It works cross-platform and has a straightforward way of syncing your settings across devices.
 - It is quite easy to configure because it suggests improvements on its own as needed.
 - It has access to a built-in terminal.
-Try hitting CTRL + ` when you install it.
+Try hitting CTRL + \` when you install it.
 - It has tooling built-in to enable remote SSH access.
 So you can use an EC2 instance and navigate it through these tools.

 ### Installing VS Code

 Download and install VS Code by going to [this URL](https://code.visualstudio.com/download).
 Once installed, turn on sync across devices and login with your GitHub account.
+This will only sync your settings and extensions across devices and will not sync any files you work with.

 ## Customizing VS Code

-You can just use VS Code as is.
+You can use VS Code as is.
 This section suggests a couple base-level customizations to make your life a little easier.

 ### Settings